SlowDash integrates Python scripts written by users, with features including:

 and get()

-queries, such as PID loop.The run()
+queries, such as PID loops.The run()

 function is called once, and then